Why Did George Kill Lennie

 Scientific or Theoretical Perspective

 From a psychological standpoint, George's actions can be analyzed through the lens of moral philosophy and the concept of utilitarianism.
 Utilitarianism, a theory proposed by philosophers like John Stuart Mill, suggests that the most ethical choice is the one that produces the greatest good for the greatest number of people.
 In this case, George's decision to kill Lennie can be seen as an act that minimizes suffering.
-By taking Lennie's life himself, George prevents Lennie from experiencing the terror and pain of being lynched, and he also spares himself and others from the trauma of witnessing such an event.
+Because of that, by taking Lennie's life himself, George prevents Lennie from experiencing the terror and pain of being lynched, and he also spares himself and others from the trauma of witnessing such an event.
 This perspective highlights the complexity of George's decision, as it involves weighing the value of one life against the potential harm to many.

 Common Mistakes or Misunderstandings